kavia-common/test-7166-7276/FlaskBackend/README.md

 - All modules, classes, and functions have docstrings and follow PEP 8.
 - MongoDB unique index on `name` is enforced at runtime by the repository.
+- Audit logs are written to MongoDB using `AUDIT_COLLECTION_NAME` (default `audit_logs`), capturing action, device name, request IP, timestamp, status, and optional details for each API call.